-Dennis Nona is one of the most exciting contemporary Indigenous artists working today.
-His reputation for innovation is gaining recognition throughout Australia and overseas, especially since he became the first Torres Strait Islander artist in the almost quarter-century history of the Telstra National Aboriginal and Torres Strait Islander Art Award to win the overall prize in August 2007 for his majestic bronze sculpture Ubirikubiri 2007.
+Dennis Nona is the first Torres Strait Islander artist in the almost quarter-century history of the Telstra National Aboriginal and Torres Strait Islander Art Award to win the overall prize in August 2007 for his majestic bronze sculpture Ubirikubiri 2007.

 Nona is from the Kala Lagaw Ya (Western Torres Strait Island) people, whose totems are Tabu (snake) and Tupmul (stingray).
 Renowned as one of the leading Torres Strait Islander printmakers, Nona recently expanded his ouevre to include three-dimensional works, masterfully transforming his two-dimensional visionary depictions from linocuts on paper – already stunning in their complex portrayal of customary stories – into the medium of bronze.